SashaJarvi/vue2-inline-calendar/README.md

 # Vue2 Inline Calendar

-The simple, functional inline calendar component for Vue2 (version for Vue3 is in development now) based on Intersection Observer API — just drag and scroll to get future and past dates.
+The simple, functional inline calendar component for Vue2 (you can find the version for Vue3 [here](https://github.com/SashaJarvi/vue-inline-calendar)) based on Intersection Observer API — just drag and scroll to get future and past dates.

 ## Installation